mito-ds/mito/mitosheet/README.md

 ```
 python switch.py mitosheet
 ```
+Note that if you want to run `mitosheet3` (which should be identical), just switch the above command to `python switch.py mitosheet3`.

 Then, run the following commands to create a virtual enviorment, install a development version of `mitosheet` in it, and then launch Jupyter Lab 3.0.
 ```bash